Fast Diameter Computation within Split Graphs: Introduction

 \section{Introduction}

+In what follows, all graphs considered are assumed to be connected, unless stated otherwise.
 Computing the diameter of a graph (maximum number of edges on a shortest path) is a fundamental problem with countless applications in computer science and beyond.
 Unfortunately, the textbook algorithm for computing the diameter of an $n$-vertex $m$-edge graph takes ${\cal O}(nm)$-time.
 This quadratic running-time is too prohibitive for large graphs with millions of nodes.
 As already noticed in~\cite{ChD92,CDHP01}, an algorithm breaking this quadratic barrier for general graphs is unlikely to exist since it would lead to more efficient algorithms for some disjoint set problems and, as proved in~\cite{RoV13}, the latter would falsify the Strong Exponential-Time Hypothesis (SETH).
-This raises the question of {\em when we can compute the diameter faster than ${\cal O}(nm)$.} By restricting ourselves to more structured graph classes, here we hope in obtaining a finer-grained dichotomy between ``easy'' and ``hard'' instances for diameter computations -- with the former being quasi linear-time solvable {({\it i.e.}, solvable in ${\cal O}(m^{1+o(1)})$ time)} and the latter being impossible to solve in subquadratic time under some complexity assumptions.
+This raises the question of {\em when we can compute the diameter faster than ${\cal O}(nm)$.} By restricting ourselves to more structured graph classes, here we hope in obtaining a finer-grained dichotomy between ``easy'' and ``hard'' instances for diameter computations -- with the former being quasi linear-time solvable ({\it i.e.}, solvable in ${\cal O}(m^{1+\epsilon})$ time for any $\epsilon > 0$) and the latter being impossible to solve in subquadratic time under some complexity assumptions.

 Specifically, we focus in this work on the class of split graphs, {\it i.e.}, the graphs that can be bipartitioned into a clique and a stable set. -- For any undefined graph terminology, see~\cite{BoM08}. -- This is one of the most basic idealized models of core/periphery structure in complex networks~\cite{BoE00}.
 We stress that every split graph has diameter at most three.
 In particular, computing the diameter of a non-complete split graph boils down to decide whether this is either two or three.
 Nevertheless, under the Strong Exponential-Time Hypothesis (SETH) the textbook algorithm is optimal even for split graphs~\cite{BCH16}.
 We observe that the split graphs are in some sense the {\em hardest} instances for deciding whether the diameter is at most two.
 For that, let us bipartition a split graph $G$ into a maximal clique $K$ and a stable set $S$; it takes linear time~\cite{Gol04}.
 The sparse representation of $G$ is defined as $(K,\{N_G[v] \mid v \in S\})$\footnote{ This sparse representation is also called the neighbourhood set system of the stable set of $G$, see Sec.~\ref{sec:rel}.}. -- Note that all our linear-time algorithms in this paper run in the size of this above representation. --